snipercup/CataX/.project-management/current-prd/tasks-lore-design-review.md

 - [ ] 2.0 Review quests for consistency with lore
   - [ ] 2.1 Compare quest narratives with major lore events and factions
   - [ ] 2.2 Update quest text in `Mods/Dimensionfall/Quests/Quests.json`
-- [ ] 3.0 Update lore documentation with implemented features
-  - [ ] 3.1 Add descriptions for new quests and factions
-  - [ ] 3.2 Ensure the timeline reflects recent content additions
-- [ ] 4.0 Expand roadmap with narrative components
-  - [ ] 4.1 Outline upcoming storyline arcs in `README.md`
-  - [ ] 4.2 Highlight planned modding support for lore content
-- [ ] 5.0 Create lore consistency checklist for contributors
-  - [ ] 5.1 Draft guidelines for referencing established lore elements
-  - [ ] 5.2 Include steps to verify additions against the checklist